NanoComp/meep/doc/docs/Installation.md

 666
 ```

-**Note:** Rather than try to periodically update PyMeep within an existing environment via e.g. `conda update pymeep`, it is recommended to create a new environment from scratch each time.
-This is because updating environments is not a reliable procedure for obtaining the latest packages.
+**Note:** To update, `pymeep`, you can do `conda update -c conda-forge pymeep`.
+If you run into problems (e.g. some other update has interfered with your environment), you can instead create a new environment from scratch each time.

 ### Nightly Builds